 Kelly brings boundless energy and passion to her trainings and deep empathy and understanding to her coaching sessions.
 But she’s no pushover: Kelly’s dedication to creating informed leaders and culturally conscious communities drives her to hold people accountable and nudge them toward personal progress.
 As a passionate educator and leader, Kelly strives to reach every learner in the room.
 By making topics active and relevant to participants’ daily lives, she invites each person to share, contemplate, discuss, and become an integral part of the experience while feeling safe and supported.

 Kelly currently serves on the National Advisory Board for Equity in the Center, an initiative that works to shift mindsets, practices, and systems within the social sector to increase racial equity.
-Kelly holds a Master of Science degree in Social Responsibility from St. Cloud State University where she has also taught both undergraduate and graduate courses in Human Relations and Multicultural Education.
+Kelly is a Certified Mediator and holds a Coaching Certification though the International Coaching Federation (ICF) as well as a Master of Science degree in Social Responsibility from St. Cloud State University where she has also taught both undergraduate and graduate courses in Human Relations and Multicultural Education.
 Kelly currently serves as Adjunct Faculty for Northwestern University in the School of Education and Social Policy and has previously taught at the University of Minnesota and the University of St. Thomas.
 Kelly draws upon her classroom experiences to root her trainings in research and theory, but always circles back to how principles apply to individuals, urging them to practice skills that improve performance, foster growth, and nurture effective leaders.

 Kelly’s work creates stronger people, teams, and communities.
 When she partners with your organization, you’ll see how quickly her trainings transform your workplace into an environment that fosters and retains devoted employees.